Hi there! My name is José Navas, thanks for following us!

 My first sailboat

 It was early in 2010 when I decided to stop being a cartographer and I finally became an explorer .
-I took a pair of trial sailing lessons and I loved it.
-In order to pay my debts of the bankrupted company I had to re-mortgage my house and with the few remaining euros I bought my first boat: a tiny 7 meters long sailing boat, not so good in terms of living conditions and fairly spartan.
-I bought such a small boat because it could be transported on a trailer so I thought I could at least save the cost of the spot at the port.
+I took a couple of trial sailing lessons and I loved it.
+In order to pay my debts of the bankrupted business I had to re-mortgage my house in Granada and with the few remaining euros I bought my first boat: a tiny 7 meter long sailing boat, not so good in terms of living conditions and fairly spartan.
+I bought such a small boat because it could be transported on a trailer so I thought I could at least save the cost of the docking spot at the marina.
 Throughout the next months I managed to buy some safety gadgets at discount and resale websites.
 That tiny boat became my home.
-With 50 liters of fresh water as maximum capacity in the tanks and without a toilet, you can imagine all the fancy stuff I had to do to live more or less decently.
-However, I still remember with tremendous emotion and affection those early months, when I jumped into the adventure, basing my learning strategy on the trial and error method, as infallible as dangerous.
+With only 50 liters of fresh water as maximum capacity in the water tanks and without a toilet, you can imagine all the fancy stuff I had to do to live more or less decently.
+However I still remember with tremendous emotion and affection those early months, when I jumped into the adventure, basing my learning strategy on the trial and error method, as infallible as dangerous.
 I finally had time to read and learn.
-I gave myself in body and soul to this new project.
-I read any sailing book I came across and I kept learning more "theory" through various Internet forums .
-I probably lived some of the toughest days in my life, but also the most exciting moments, with a sense of almost daily self improvement and a desire to live and move forward I had not known before.
+I threw myself in body and soul to this new life project.
+I read any sailing book I came across and I kept learning more “theory” through various Internet forums .
+I probably lived some of the toughest days in my life, but also the most exciting moments, with a sense of almost daily self improvement and experiencing a desire to live and move forward I had not known before.

-For me this was the proof that magic happens out of your comfort zone.
-Your cosy sofa and fluffy blanket at home are fine for a while, but in the medium to long run, it kills our instinct of self-improvement and solving problems, for which we are anthropologically programmed for, and drags us into a loop routine of minor concerns ,no big deals, just turning them into real problems.
+For me this was the proof that magic is just waiting for you out of your comfort zone.
+Your cozy sofa and fluffy blanket at home are fine for a while, but in the medium to long run, it kills our instinct of self-improvement and solving problems, for which we are anthropologically programmed for, and drags us into a loop routine of minor concerns ,no big deals, just turning them into real problems.

-Our first sailing stage from Malaga to Ibiza
+Our first sailing passage from Malaga to Ibiza

-My first year, I spent 6 consecutive months living aboard the small Iluso.
-Me and my friend Victor Roda set sail from Caleta de Velez, Malaga, in the south of the Spanish peninsula.
+My first year, I spent 6 consecutive months living aboard the small “Iluso” that can be translated as “naive” or “foolish”.
+Me and my friend Victor Roda (supposedly an experienced sailor) set sail from Caleta de Velez, Malaga, in the south of the Spanish peninsula.
 It took us 7 days and 500 problems to arrive in Ibiza.
 Victor went back to work and I kept sailing solo after a long and deserved break, discovering and exploring the rest of the Balearic islands.
-I spent a whole month in Ibiza.
-I was amazed of the ideal conditions for sailing and anchoring of these islands.
-Unlike the Alboran Sea coast, in Andalusia, which offers no sheltered coves to anchor.
+I spent a whole month sailing around Ibiza and Formentera.
+I was amazed of the ideal conditions for sailing and anchoring of these islands, unlike the Alboran Sea coast, in Andalusia, which offers no sheltered coves to anchor.

-Never before had I felt so free as within those 10 square meter boat.
-I sailed from Ibiza to Mallorca, on a journey that will always remember.
-The night before I had anchored in front of Tagomago, a tiny island, east of Ibiza, that is the closest point to Mallorca.
-It is a private island own by a German millionaire, who likes the celebrity world and has militarized the island to keep paparazzi at a certain distance.
-Still I managed to anchor near the shore, as it is a very deep area.
+Never before had I felt so free as within those 8 square meters of my boat.
+I sailed from Ibiza to Mallorca on a passage I will always remember.
+The night before I had anchored in front of Tagomago, a tiny island, east of Ibiza, that is the closest point to Mallorca Island.
+Tagomago is a private island own by a German millionaire, who likes the celebrity world and has militarized the island to keep paparazzi at a certain distance.
+Still I managed to anchor near the shore, as it was a very deep area.

-I guessed that the animal ran out of garbage to eat on the island, and it had to swim to my boat, probably attracted by the smell of dinner I was preparing after I anchored the night before.
-After some thinking I managed to hit the rat off the boat with the gaff and it fell into the water belly up.
-The poor animal drowned for sure, but what choice did I have?
-Otherwise it would have become a permanent stowaway for the rest of my trip.
+I guess the poor animal ran out of garbage to eat on the island, and it had to swim to my boat, probably attracted by the smell of dinner I was preparing after I anchored the night before.
+After some struggle I managed to hit the rat off the boat with the gaff and it fell into the water belly up hoping it would find another boat to board.
+I felt bad, but what choice did I have?
+Otherwise it would have become a permanent stowaway for the rest of my days at sea…

 A few weeks later I sailed from Sardinia to Corsica to pick up some friends.
 The forecast those days showed hard mistral winds, accelerated by the Strait of Bonifacio.
 But the mistral winds arrived early and caught me off guard in the middle of the strait.
 Another hard day to add to my log.
-It was just a few hours, but it was really bad.
-It took it as a sign that I was still learning.
-In Corsica we spent nearly two weeks before returning to Sardinia.
+It was just a few hours, but it was really rough.
+It took it as a sign that I was still learning and should never lower my guard.
+In Corsica I spent nearly two weeks before returning to Sardinia.
+Some friends came to visit and live with me on board.
 We went through each and every one of the small islands that mark the passage of Bonifacio, between Corsica and Sardinia: from Piantarella in Corsica, we anchored one day at Cavallo.
 We kept on going and arrived at the incredible Lavezzi islands, where we spent an unforgettable night.
-The next day we went on to the pool of turquoise water that is formed from three small islands: Santa Maria, Razzoli and Budelli.
-And then navigated to the famous islands of La Maddalena and Caprera.
+The next day we went on to the natural lagoon of turquoise water that is formed from three small islands: Santa Maria, Razzoli and Budelli.
+And then sailed to the famous islands of La Maddalena and Caprera.
 A real paradise, much more eco friendly than the Balearic Islands in my opinion.

 Homecoming with quick stop in Menorca and Cabrera

-I kept exploring the coast of Sardinia until late September when some hard storms and a few complicated nights made me realise it was time to go back home and I should put a temporary stop to my adventure.
+I kept exploring the coast of Sardinia until late September when some hard storms and a few complicated long windy nights made me realize it was time to go back home and I should put a temporary stop to my adventure.
 I sailed back west to Menorca, where I arrived just at the beginning of a week known as the Indian summer.
 The journey back was much more benevolent.
-In fact the wind was so mild that I was forced to use the engine for almost all miles.
+In fact the wind was so mild that I was forced to use the engine for most of the passage.
 Sailing with the engine is like sex without love.
-When there is no choice, it's not bad, but is incomparable to sailing with wind.
-In those days I was fully integrated with the ship.
-It had been almost five months since I set sail for the first time at the dock of Caleta de Velez, in Malaga.
-I felt much more experienced, without any fear, but yet without losing respect for the sea.
+When there is no other choice, it’s better than nothing, but it is of course incomparable to sailing with wind on pure sail.
+In those days I was fully integrated with my sailing boat.
+It had been almost five months since I set sail for the first time at the dock of Caleta de Velez, in Malaga with pretty much no sailing experience whatsoever.
+However after those months I was feeling much more experienced, without any fear, but yet without losing respect for the sea.

-It was the end of September and I was enjoying a wonderful weather, I spent most of the time outside, sailing and anchoring on the gorgeous coves of Menorca.
-But I could not stay forever.
-Much to my dismay Menorca was a just a step on my way back to Malaga, and had finish my trip back, before the Azores high pressure area would lose all its strength and allow the entry of storms form the Atlantic, creating strong westerly winds, right against my course.
-So I jumped from Menorca to Mallorca and decided to stop overnight in Cabrera.
+It was the end of September and I was still enjoying the wonderful weather of the Southern European Indian summer, I spent most of the time outside, sailing and anchoring on the gorgeous coves of Menorca.
+However I knew I could not stay forever.
+Much to my dismay Menorca was a just another step on my way back to Malaga, and had finish my trip back, before the Azores high pressure area would lose all its strength and allow the entry of storms from the Atlantic Ocean, creating strong westerly winds, right against my intended course.
+So I jumped from Menorca to Mallorca and decided to stop overnight in Cabrera Island.

 Return to mainland Spain and Malaga

-I left Cabrera island convinced of my return, with more time, in the future, and I arrived in Ibiza after 15 hours of sailing.
-The days were becoming shorter and it was getting dark before 8 pm.
+I left Cabrera island thinking when I could get back to that piece of paradise.
+Maybe in the future, with more time.
+I sailed from Cabrera to Ibiza where I arrived after 15 hours of sailing.
+The days were becoming much shorter and it was getting dark before 8 pm.
 The nice cool nights turned into cold ones, and weather conditions were getting worse, so after one night in Ibiza where I got some food and water I continued my route towards the island of Portichol, just off Cape Nao, to keep on heading south along the Iberian peninsula.
-I spent two days at Mar Menor, to anchor in the lee of the island Perdiguera, another paradise, so close and so unknown to me until then.
+I spent two days at Mar Menor, anchored behind of the island Perdiguera, another paradise, so close and so unknown to me until then.
 I escaped the Mar Menor by canal Estacio, under the drawbridge, turned Cape Palos and headed to Cabo de Gata.
-Those were long days of sailing, with more engine than I would have liked, but had to cover 50 or 60 miles a day and I got nothing but dwindle wind those days.
+Those were long days of sailing, with more engine than I would have liked, but had to cover 50 or 60 miles a day and I got nothing but dwindle wind.
 I turned cape of Gata and decided to stop by the yacht club in Almeria to meet some friends.
 I was just two sailing days from my starting point in Malaga.
-I tried to take advantage of favorable winds and did the 120 miles left on pure sail, without starting the engine for a minute.
-I anchored on the tropical coast of Granada, at La Herradura, and later in the coast of Malaga, in Nerja and Maro.
-I was full of mixed feelings because after six months living on a boat 7 x 2 meters and less than 1.70 meters high, I could feel my adventure coming to an end.
-On the other hand, I was ready to enjoy the comforts of land: endless hot showers, real toilets, high speed Internet and unlimited electricity.
+I tried to take advantage of favorable winds and finally did the 120 miles left on pure sail, without starting the engine for a minute.
+I anchored for the night on the tropical coast of Granada, at La Herradura, and later in the coast of Malaga, in Nerja and Maro.
+I was full of mixed feelings because after six months living on a boat 7 x 1,5 meters and less than 1.70 meter high, I could feel my adventure coming to an end.
+On the other hand, I was ready to enjoy the comforts of land: endless hot showers, real toilet, high speed Internet and unlimited electricity.

-I spent that winter thanks to the "methadone" of skiing in Sierra Nevada.
-Dreaming new routes, to continue the following year where I left it.
+I spent that winter thanks to the “methadone” of skiing in Sierra Nevada.
+Dreaming about new sailing routes, to continue the following year where I left it.
 However, a few months later, Ariel gave me a call.
-He was one of the dealers of Lagoon catamarans that I had met during my attendance at Barcelona Boat Show.
+He was one of the dealers of Lagoon catamarans that I had met during my attendance at Barcelona Boat Show that winter.
 We clicked from the first minute.
 He called me to invite me to make my first Atlantic trip.
-During the boat show that year, Ariel had sold a large catamaran Lagoon 400 and offered me to help him sail the catamaran from the shipyard, located in Brittany, on the Atlantic coast of France, all the way to Ibiza.
+During the boat show that year, Ariel had sold a large catamaran Lagoon 400 and offered me to help him sail the new catamaran from the shipyard, located in Brittany, on the Atlantic coast of France, all the way to Ibiza in the Mediterranean.

 The first steps in the professional activity

-I accepted the invitation of Ariel without blinking and that long and hard journey forged a friendship and a conjunction of interests that put me in charge of one of Ariel's catamaran to work in Ibiza as skipper during the following summer.
-Those were new adventures and experiences, perhaps more human and some more banal than those I lived on my small boat El Iluso the previous year, but I acquired the expertise and knowledge needed for deciding to re-re-mortgaging my house and buying second hand Ariel's catamaran from him.
+I happily accepted the invitation of Ariel without blinking and that long and hard journey forged a friendship and a conjunction of interests that put me in charge of one of Ariel’s own catamarans to work in Ibiza as skipper during the following summer.
+Those were new adventures and experiences, perhaps more human and some more banal than those I lived on my tiny sailboat El Iluso the previous year, but I acquired the expertise and knowledge needed for deciding to re-re-mortgaging my house and buying second hand Ariel’s catamaran.

 That winter was crucial for several factors.
 I worked my butt off and obtained the professional captain license and all the necessary courses, practices and finally the professional qualifications needed to work as a professional captain.

-We founded CharterAlia, boat rental company in Ibiza
+Founded CharterAlia, my boat rental business in Ibiza

-The most important thing of this long story is that despite turning my passion into my profession, I'm still enjoying it like the first day.
+The most important thing of this long story is that despite turning my passion into my profession, I’m still enjoying it like the first day sailing on my tiny “El Iluso”.
 Whenever I go out sailing with my customers I always try to convey my excitement to them.
 I could live in a comfortable apartment in Ibiza and find a nearby office.
 However I live on one of my catamarans and I have set up my office in one of the cabins, where I still work as captain and hope to continue doing it for many years.
-It is the best and most rewarding job I've had in my life.
+It is the best and most rewarding job I’ve had in my life.

 Please fill our contact form to obtain up to 50% discount!